lalitsom/Notes/World_History.md

-The 18th century was a period of significant change and transformation across the globe.
+## 18th century was a period of significant change and transformation across the globe.
 Here are some key world events from that century:

 1. **Age of Enlightenment (late 17th to 18th century)**: A cultural and intellectual movement emphasizing reason, science, and individual rights, which had a profound impact on politics, philosophy, and society.